zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-editor.md

         initialState: any,
         dataContext: ControlsArea.DataContext) {

-        // Initialize the editor view model.
+        // Initialize the editor ViewModel.
 If we were getting the data from teh data context, we would pass it in here. this.editor = new CustomLanguageEditorViewModel(container);

         // create the initial markers